 Philip is quoted on Roth IRA Re-characterization deadlines, maxing out on retirement plans, as well as the need to establish solo 401(k) plans by December 31, 2016.
 Here is the link https://www.thestreet.com/story/13839414/1/tax-tips-for-october-filers.html to the short article by TheStreet, Inc,. a leading digital financial media company reporting on the latest investing trends and analysis to investors around the world.

-While everyone’s unemployment and financial situations are different, when one loses a job there are some helpful tips to consider in responding to the change: Tip 1 – Don’t panic ---while losing your job is surely a major life event, the emotional and financial implications can usually be overcome.
+While everyone’s unemployment and financial situations are different, when one loses a job there are some helpful tips to consider in responding to the change: Tip 1 – Don’t panic---while losing your job is surely a major life event, the emotional and financial implications can usually be overcome.
 You may be emotionally hurt but you must react to the situation to minimize the long-term financial burden related to being unemployed.
-While you may want...
+While you may want to...

 College Transitions By Philip Lee, CFP® Last week Kristen and Julia, our rising high-school senior, visited McGill University in Montreal, Canada.
 By all accounts it was a hugely successful trip.
 Julia is thrilled at the prospect of furthering her education and expanding her horizons.
 She will be 18-years old soon and "on her own" as a freshman, hopefully, at a college of her choice.
 Students may be worried about making new friends, studying, and adjusting...